 “We have curated a collection that is bold, relevant to today’s traveler and most of all a truly interactive experience,” said Jon Gray, General Manager of Palms.

 Stroll Scroll through the Palms’ latest – this is winning in Vegas.

 Scotch 80 Prime

 Behind the beloved chef, Barry Dakake comes Scotch 80 Prime – the once N9NE Steakhouse.
-The sleek steakhouse cooks up carefully sourced USDA Prime Beef, certified Japanese Kobe* beef – priced $49 per ounce – chicken, chops and seafood, in addition to one of the largest Scotch inventories, including one that costs three million dollars, in the country.
+The sleek steakhouse cooks up carefully sourced USDA Prime Beef, certified Japanese Kobe* beef – priced $49 per ounce – chicken, chops and seafood, next to one of the largest Scotch inventories – one that costs three million dollars – in the country.
 Led by Scotch Master Cody Fredrickson, the dedicated Whisky Program at Scotch 80 Prime has a sophisticated focus on rare and vintage marks from top producers in Scotland, including the Macallan Fine & Rare Vintage collection (which dates back to 1931).

 Start with a tray of east and west coast oysters.
 Select Ardbeg 10 Year-Old Scotch for peatiness and smokiness.
 Slurp the brine from the shell, refill with the Scotch, and then sling it back.
 Expect intensity and levelness instantaneously.
 Call over the tableside cart for a custom Manhattan or Old Fashioned after.

 *One of ten American chefs to bring Kobe beef to the kitchen.

 Lucky Penny Café